mikechau/react-primer-draft/README.md

 [JS Bin](http://jsbin.com/zejijonobo/1/edit?html,js,output)

+For the purpose of this example, we'll emulate data fetching with a `setTimeout` call.
+In a real-world situation, you would use whatever AJAX library you prefer.

+As soon as the component mounts, we "fetch" the remote data, which will update the internal state and re-render the component 2 seconds later.
+The fetching is done inline but could be split into a separate method (e.g. `_fetchRemoteData`), and while we're fetching everything on mount, it could also be fetched only on a user action.

-Alright this example a bit verbose, but hopefully it drives home how you can build your components.
+This example a bit verbose, but hopefully it drives home how you can build your components.
 Do you see how intertwined your view and view logic end up being?
 Right from the `render` method, you can see exactly what it is going to output and what events are attached to what.

 So let's summarize what is happening here: